SungJJinKang/DoomsEngine/README.md

 ## To Do

-  * Code Refactoring ( When I read the code of unreal engine4, I thought my engine's code is really messy.
+  * Code Refactoring ( When I read the code of unreal engine4, I thought my engine's code readability is really horrible.
 I should fix this! )
   * completly support D3D11, OpenGL
   * implement Hierarchical Shadow map
   * Batch draw ( Fix up draw order )